 Method #2: Pinterest Virtual Assistant

-I started offering Pinterest services on the side soon after taking the popular course: Pinterest VA in 2017.
+I started offering Pinterest services on the side soon after taking the popular course: Become a Pinterest VA Today in 2017.

 This course taught me all about profitable services I could offer, how to price my services, what tools to use, how to land my first client, and so much more!